losandes/exercises/SOLID/05-03-ioc-containers/README.md

 2. Refactor `data.js`, so the module exports the following properties: `name`, and `factory`.
 Set the name to, "data".
 Set the factory to the current export.
 3. Refactor `DataConnection.js`, so the module exports the following properties: `name`, and `factory`.
 Set the name to, "db".
 Set the factory to the current export.
 Rename the file to `db.js`.
 4. Refactor `Logger.js`, so the module exports the following properties: `name`, and `factory`.
-Set the name to, "Logger".
+Set the name to, "logger".
 Set the factory to the current export.
 Rename the file to `logger.js`.
 5. Refactor `Product.js`, so the module exports the following properties: `name`, `dependencies`, and `factory`.
 Set the name to, "Product".
 Set the factory to the current export.
 Set the dependencies to `false`.
 6. Refactor `ProductRepo.js`, so the module exports the following properties: `name`, and `factory`.
 Set the name to, "productRepo".
 Set the factory to the current export.
 Rename the file to `productRepo.js`.
 7. Refactor `Server.js`, so the module exports the following properties: `name`, and `factory`.
 Set the name to, "Server".
 Set the factory to the current export.